 "He died about 4 days before his paycheck."

+The cause of death was ketoacidosis, when the body can't use sugar in the blood for energy so it burns fat and muscle instead, making high levels of acids called ketones build up.
+Lack of insulin causes ketoacidosis.
 "Almost on a daily basis, people are reaching out to me [through social media], saying they're facing the same type of struggles.
-I'm hearing about people who are not able to test their blood sugars on a daily basis," Smith-Holt says.
+I'm hearing about people who are not able to test their blood sugars on a daily basis," says Smith-Holt.

-Hirsch, the medical doctor, says such cases highlight the dangers of rationing insulin.
+Hirsch, the University of Washington doctor, says such cases highlight the dangers of rationing insulin.

 "Whether you have type 1 or type 2 diabetes, you are going to end up with higher blood sugars.
 And over periods of time, that can result in really bad downstream effects.
 But it's much worse than that," he says.

 Skipping doses could lead to vision, kidney, and nerve damage over time.
-And when patients have the symptoms of ketoacidosis -- confusion, dehydration, frequent urination, muscle weakness, and eventually coma -- insulin is the only thing that can help them.
-Without it, they can die.
+And when patients have the symptoms of ketoacidosis -- confusion, dehydration, frequent urination, muscle weakness, and eventually coma and death -- insulin is the only thing that can help them.

 Turning to the black market for insulin could be equally dangerous, and it's something Hirsch never advises his patients to do.